On the GIT Quotient Space of Quintic Surfaces: Minimal Orbits of the GIT Compactification

-The previous discussion, Luna's theorem and Lemma \ref{lb1} implies a standardization lemma (for a similar result in quartic surfaces see \cite[Lemma 4.2]{shah4}) \begin{prop} We may modify a given family of quintic surfaces specializing to $(F_0=0)$, such that the new family is defined by an equation of the form:
+The previous discussion, Luna's slice theorem, and Lemma \ref{lb1} imply the following standardization lemma (for a similar result in quartic surfaces see \cite[Lemma 4.2]{shah4}). \begin{prop} Let $(F_{X_0}=0)$ be a union of a smooth double quadric surface and a transversal hyperplane $H$.
+We may modify a given family of quintic surfaces specializing to $(F_{X_0}=0)$ such that the new family is defined by an equation of the form